Please select the country or location you would like to see content from.

 • if you’re losing weight for no obvious reason

-• If you have any of the above features associated with your back pain your doctor may refer you directly for investigations or to a specialist to identify the cause for your back pain.
+• If you have any of the above features associated with your back pain your doctor may refer you directly for investigation or to a specialist to identify the cause for your back pain.

-If you get back pain and you are under 18 or over 50 years old, or your back pain wakes you up from sleep then you should request an urgent appointment with your doctor.
+If you get back pain and you are under 18 or over 50 years old, or your back pain wakes you up from sleep then you should also request an urgent appointment with your doctor.

 When should I see my doctor routinely?

 If your back pain has no concerning features, then a routine appointment with your doctor is reasonable.
-Your doctor may refer you to a physiotherapist for more specialist management or give you stronger painkillers than those available without prescription.
+Your doctor may refer you to a physiotherapist for more specialist management or give you stronger painkillers than those available without a prescription.
 Only rarely does simple low back pain require referral to a specialist for further investigation and treatment.

 Was this helpful?